Astro Girl is a diverse and aspirational picturebook, radiating positivity and parental love.

 Astrid adores space.
 She’s convinced that one day she will be an astronaut, the reader finds her gazing at the sky through a telescope.
 Astrid learns all about the things she’ll need to be good at, and it ends with a touching moment when the whole family is brought together.

-Author/illustrator Ken Wilson-Max obviously writes from the heart.
-There’s a powerful message about pursuing dreams and Astrid shows determination in her goal.
+Author/illustrator Ken Wilson-Max writes from the heart.
+There’s a powerful message about pursuing dreams, and Astrid shows determination in her goal.
 What a great trait in an early years character!
-On the first page we see how much she loves science; her room filled with STEM related objects and a shooting star bedspread I’m particularly envious of.
+On the first page, we see how much she loves science; her room filled with STEM-related objects and a shooting star bedspread I’m particularly envious of.

 The non-fiction element doesn’t stop there.
 Teachers will be able to delve deeper into discussion using the facts on the last two pages.
 All the elements of this book will be sure to get Early Years children excited.
-A great read aloud to the class for those looking for a bit more to discuss.
+Astro Girl is a great read aloud to the class for those looking for a bit more to discuss.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.